notviri/JSBSaveEditor/README.md

 ## Where are the savefiles?
 On PC, they are located at `C:\Users\<user>\AppData\LocalLow\Berzerk Studio\Just Shapes _ Beats`.

-## How do I replace the files?
-Steam Cloud is being an ass!
+## How do I replace the savefiles?
+They keep being reverted!
-To prevent auto-sync, tick off [this](https://i.imgur.com/JEzIfez.png) box in the game properties.
+To prevent auto-sync *(Steam Cloud)*, tick off [this](https://i.imgur.com/JEzIfez.png) box in the game properties.

 # Downloads & Info
 ## Releases